CivicActions/ssp-toolkit/docs/controls/UL.md

 ##### Privacy

-{{ organization_name }} does not share any collected information with any third parties.
+Example Org does not share any collected information with any third parties.